Stay Connected to Smith

 - Carrie Baker, Sylvia Dlugasch Bauman Chair of American Studies and Professor of the Study of Women and Gender, is the author of “Misogynist Manifesto,” a three-part series of articles about Project 25 published in Ms. magazine.

-- In the exhibit Fatal Flora: Poisonous Revenge Narratives, Susan Montomgery, who teaches drawing at Smith, asks how in the hands of knowledgeable women, the natural world can be transformed from medicinal to murderous in a pinch, dash or splash of ingredients.
+- In the exhibit Fatal Flora: Poisonous Revenge Narratives, Susan Montgomery, who teaches drawing at Smith, asks how in the hands of knowledgeable women, the natural world can be transformed from medicinal to murderous in a pinch, dash or splash of ingredients.
 Fatal Flora is on view through January 2025.

 - Check out Smith Executive Education to enroll in women’s leadership programs.